ftlabs/ftlabs.github.io/_posts/2018-02-20-tech-radar.md

 * Which datasource(s).
 It is possible to combine multiple data sources into one display.
 * Which non-default columns to use as the display dimensions, and their sort order
 * Filtering the data
+* Sub-dividing the data into sectors (using a second sort field defined by the param 'segment')
 * Which corner is the origin of the radar quadrant
 * Any of the CSS
 * And lots more.
 [See the repo README for details](https://github.com/ftlabs/tech-radar/blob/master/README.md).